EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.cosmo.md

 ### astro.cosmo.e_z

-E(z) cosmological function Package: astro.cosmo Description: Calculate E(z) cosmological function, which is proportional to the time derivative of the logarithm
+E(z) cosmological function Package: astro.cosmo Description: Calculate E(z) cosmological function, which is proportional to the time derivative of the logarithm of the scale factor.